anir-tubi/tubi-roku/README.md

 - __DO NOT PROCEED TO THE INFRA SCRIPT STEP UNTIL THIS PR IS APPROVED__

-11\.
+10\.
 Update the hotpatch and remote component files to the CDN
 - Create a new branch in the CDN repo [github.com/adRise/adrise_cdn/](https://github.com/adRise/adrise_cdn/).
 Although it does not matter, traditionally we name the branch "Roku_x_y_z".

 - Copy two files to the CDN repo:

   - copy the remote components file (i.e. `build/tubi_remote_components_x_y_z.pkg`) into the folder: hotpatches/roku/components/

-  - copy the hotpatch file (i.e. `build/hotpatch/x.y.brs`) into folder: hotpatches/roku/
+  - copy the starter components file (i.e. `build/tubi_starter_components_x.y.brs`) into folder: hotpatches/roku/starter-components/

 - Submit a PR to the CDN repo.
-Wait for the approval and merging of the PR before procreeding to the next step
+Wait for the approval and merging of the PR before proceeding to the next step

 12\.
 Use an infra script to move the updates from the CDN repo to the actual CDN servers.
 - Ensure you have the latest files.
 Update your local version of the [adrise_infrastructure repo](https://github.com/adRise/adrise_infrastructure)